 While you can’t actually step foot on this island without being granted special permission, it’s totally worth taking a boat trip around it to see all the buzzing activity of birds that swarm around it.
 Mogador Island is located across from the port of Essaouira and is a protected wildlife sanctuary that is off-limits to the public.
 It has witnessed a long history that dates back to prehistoric times.
 It was here the Phoenicians discovered the murex shell and established indigo dye production using the crushed bodies of these saltwater crustaceans to extract their glorious color.
 Later, came the Romans who produced their prized Tyrian Purple using the same process.
 Centuries of settlers came and went integrating this island into the culture of Morocco.
 Throughout the years, fortifications were built for protection, a mosque was erected, and constructed an open-air prison.

-Famous for its Alize or tropical trade winds, Essaouira Beach is an amazing place for watersports such as kite and windsurfing.
+Famous for its Alize or tropical trade winds, Essaouira Beach is an amazing place for watersports such as kiting and windsurfing.
 Equipment can be rented from local vendors and professional teachers are happy to guide you along and teach you a few moves.
 Quad biking adventures are also available if you want to explore beyond the city walls and go deeper into nature.

 Art and Music

 Essaouira is home to many native and international artists and musicians.
 The city also hosts annual cultural events and two major festivals.
 The Festival des Alizes hosts jazz and classical musicians from all around the world in April.
-The Gnaoua Music Festival is a four day-long event in June that brings together native and world musicians that will hypnotize your senses and make you want to join the dancing festivities.
+The Gnaoua Music Festival is a four-day-long event in June that brings together native and world musicians that will hypnotize your senses and make you want to join the dancing festivities.
 You can wander around the town any time of year to browse some of its art galleries that exhibit the work of local, native and international artists.
 Escape Othello shows paintings and sculptures by local artists as does Galerie d’Art Frederic Damgaard.

 Sidi Mohamed ben Abdellah Museum